Mysticx69/CloudSubnetsTracker/README.md

 For additional support or to report issues, please create an issue in the repository.

 ## Security Notes
-- Always change default database passwords in production
+- Keep Node.js and dependencies updated
 - Use appropriate firewall rules
-- Keep Node.js and dependencies updated
-- Regularly backup the database

 ## Architecture Overview